OmniEarth-Bench: Towards Holistic Evaluation of Earth's Six Spheres and Cross-Spheres Interactions with Multimodal Observational Earth Data: Appendix

-In this section, we construct a detailed table (Tab. \ref{tab:error_case-1}) analyzing model performance and error causes for L-4 subtask.
-We then use examples to thoroughly illustrate the errors for typical subtask.
+In this section, we construct a detailed table (Tab. \ref{tab:error_case-1}) analyzing model performance and error causes for the L-4 subtask.
+We then use examples to thoroughly illustrate the errors for typical subtasks.
 In this section, we present a case study analysis of the error types made by Gemini-2.0-Flash~\cite{gemini}, Qwen2.5-VL~\cite{qwen2.5}, and InterVL3~\cite{internvl3} on various sub-tasks in OmniEarth-Bench.
 We classify the errors into the following 6 categories:

-\roundedboxyellow{Spatio-temporal Frame Confusion}:The model mis-interprets either the time sequence or the spatial orientation / coordinate frame of the data, leading to reversed trend, direction, or geographic reference.
+\roundedboxyellow{Spatio-temporal Frame Confusion}: The model misinterprets either the time sequence or the spatial orientation / coordinate frame of the data, leading to a reversed trend, direction, or geographic reference.
 See examples in Fig.~\ref{fig:error_1}, Fig.~\ref{fig:error_7}, etc.

-\roundedboxred{Threshold / Severity Mis-estimation}:Numeric values are read incorrectly or wrong thresholds applied, so strength or severity categories are wrong.
+\roundedboxred{Threshold / Severity Mis-estimation}: Numeric values are read incorrectly or wrong thresholds are applied, so strength or severity categories are wrong.
 See examples in Fig.~\ref{fig:error_6}, Fig.~\ref{fig:error_9}, etc.

-\roundedboxpink{Image-feature Misinterpretation}: Visual cues (texture, color, shape) are mis-read; key features are missed or artefacts are mistaken for real features.
+\roundedboxpink{Image-feature Misinterpretation}: Visual cues (texture, color, shape) are misread; key features are missed or artefacts are mistaken for real features.
 See examples in Fig.~\ref{fig:error_10}, Fig.~\ref{fig:error_11}, etc.

-\roundedboxorange{Domain-knowledge / Semantic Mis-match}:Mis-application of non-visual expertise – ecology, climate thresholds, hazard mechanics – so scene is matched to an incorrect knowledge template.
+\roundedboxorange{Domain-knowledge / Semantic Mis-match}: Mis-application of non-visual expertise – ecology, climate thresholds, hazard mechanics – so the scene is matched to an incorrect knowledge template.
 See examples in Fig.~\ref{fig:error_3}.

-\roundedboxblue{Over-cautious / Refusal}:Adequate information is available, but the model answers “Unable to decide” (or hedges) to avoid committing.
+\roundedboxblue{Over-cautious / Refusal}: Adequate information is available, but the model answers “Unable to decide” (or hedges) to avoid committing.
 See examples in Fig.~\ref{fig:error_2},Fig.~\ref{fig:error_4}, etc.

-\roundedboxbrown{Target Mis-location}:The object or area specified in the prompt is not correctly identified, so all subsequent reasoning is off target.
+\roundedboxbrown{Target Mis-location}: The object or area specified in the prompt is not correctly identified, so all subsequent reasoning is off target.
 See examples in Fig.~\ref{fig:error_8}.